 Eddie Bauer is launching its first-ever rental program.

-The retailer said its new “rent your adventure" program is designed to bring technical apparel and gear at “approachable costs” for outside adventures.
-The offerings include technical rainwear, insulated parkas and ski jackets, fleece, leggings and joggers, UPF tops and bottoms, boots, hikers, tents, sleeping bags, day packs and other items.
+The retailer is launching a rental program — (Re)Adventure —that it said is designed to make technical gear available at “approachable costs” for outside adventures.
+The offerings include technical rainwear, insulated parkas and ski jackets, fleece, leggings and joggers, UPF tops and bottoms, boots, tents, sleeping bags, day packs and other items.

 Eddie Bauer’s rental program is being done through Arrive Outdoors, a camping gear and outdoor product rental business.
 Items can be shipped anywhere in the contiguous United States.
 Consumers can ship products to their homes, hotels and 10,000-plus FedEx or FedEx affiliate locations.
 Items can be returned for free with a return label included with every order, and dropped off at any FedEx location.